From shadow to soulfood--from sorrow to something beautiful

 Share @ xosoulfoodxo@gmail.com

-Life is designed for overconsumption.
+The world is designed for overconsumption.
 Some people fall into the trap of chasing the next thing--- whatever the thing is--- people, places or things--- only to get tired of it and give it away, maybe even after months of it sitting on a shelf.
-I'm sure most of us can relate to buying into something and quickly realizing we made a mistake.
-We impulsively commit to harmful external forces and processes, meanwhile our life force energy is being depleted.
+Most of us can relate to buying into something (an item, an idea, a circumstance, apply it how it fits) and quickly realizing we made a mistake.
+We impulsively committed to a harmful external process as we watch our life force energy being depleted.
 The undercurrent is a depravation of being overwhelmed in very real unmet needs.

 Rather than find ways to create more meaning, more emotional deficit and self neglect is created.
 Rather than finding and doing joy, we supress it with "stuff", ignore our true desires and cover it with fears of the unknown.
 We isolate, we cry ourselves to sleep and hide in the margins of society.
 We choose not to create and develop our own communities, support systems and often our connections with ourselves.
+We abandon ourselves to numb the pain.
 When we aren't doing that, we are again looking for something to give us purpose, meaning and value.
-When will the tides turn?
+As if there is some qualifier to life "One must have a purpose" to exist or simply be.
+The tides will turn once you do.

 Reflection questions: